 I talked to my doctor about it pretty frequently, and I actually finally stopped working at around 30 weeks of pregnancy, just because the pains were so bad.

-Because the majority of the pain was in my tailbone area, I never really thought of it being my symphysis pubis.
+Because the majority of the pain was in my tailbone area, I never really thought of it being my symphysis pubis — or really anything related to the pelvic bones.
 In fact, I even visited a physical therapist (because I also had a weird pain on my rib — which she finally diagnosed as scoliosis related to pregnancy — although I think it may have been from the symphysis pubis) after I was off work.
 In fact, no one ever mentioned it.

 After that baby was born I was MISERABLE.
 The shooting pains on my pelvis got worse and worse.
 I went back to work after 6 weeks (I split my maternity leave since my husband was off for the summer) and after my shifts, I was SO miserable.
 Much worse than regular days — which didn’t really make sense.